liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/05-retrieving-guestbooks.markdown

 callback class you'll create in a moment a way to pass `GuestbookModel` objects to `GuestbooksActivity`.

-First, add the following `_guestbooks` variable for these objects:
+First, add a `_guestbooks` variable for these objects:

     private List<GuestbookModel> _guestbooks = new ArrayList<GuestbookModel>();